 UNICEF has strong expertise in sourcing necessary expertise.
 UNICEF’s networks and exemplary reputation meant that it was able to recruit expertise and support from a range of organisations – including universities, CSOs, think tanks – when developing programming and interventions.

 UNICEF was often important in communicating information to a variety of stakeholders.
-This was particularly necessary given the centralised nature of governments in ECAR, where information does not reach the municipal or CSO level.
+This was particularly necessary given the centralised nature of governments in ECAR, to enhance timely information to the municipal or CSO level

 UNICEF had a good oversight of the education sector, which enhanced coordination.
 The Serbian MoESTD key informant suggested that ‘UNICEF maybe had the best insight into this situation’, since the MoESTD itself had systematic limitations that meant it could not consider every aspect.
 UNICEF could identify where there was a ‘missing link’ or a gap that needed to be bridged.
 For example, the fact that UNICEF worked in multiple sectors and with multiple stakeholders meant that it could introduce relevant stakeholders to each other.